 - Nurse assessments

 - TB tests

 - Blood pressure screenings

 - Assistance navigating your current insurance for referrals

 - Educational health programming

-Health Services provides free assessments and counseling, vaccinations and immunizations, minor first aid, over the counter medication, referrals, 24-hour emergency pager and help with insurance.
+Health Services provides free assessments and counseling, vaccinations and immunizations, minor first aid, over the counter medication, referrals, and assistance navigating your insurance for referrals.
 While we try to maintain zero costs for students, depending on the request, students may be required to pay for materials.